FrankNewII/hashcode2018/README.md

 # hashcode2018
-Solution problem at hashcode2018(extended) by google.
+Solution for problem at hashcode2018(extended) by google.

 ## Scores:
   A example = 10